 Sometimes even before accepting a job, you’re already planning for when to ask for a raise.
 The need for just compensation becomes harder to deny if you’ve been working hard for quite some time, and nobody has offered a reward.
 But asking for (and actually receiving) a raise requires finesse.
 You can’t just blurt it out in the middle of a staff meeting at the end of your first week.
 It’s normal to be hesitant and feel awkward when trying to find the words to ask for a raise with your boss.
 Money is an awkward subject, and asking for more raises the stakes.
 If you’re wondering about the right time to ask for a raise, we’ll be walking through a couple of situations where it might be appropriate. … [Read more...] about When Is the Right Time to Ask for a Raise?

-More employees are enjoying flexible work environments now than ever, with one survey revealing that at least 43% of American workers are working remotely at least part-time. … [Read more...] about How Flex Working Schedules Are Benefiting the World
+More employees are enjoying flexible work environments now than ever, with one survey revealing that at least 43% of American workers are working remotely at least part-time.
+Whether a flex working schedule means that employees can enter at 10:00 instead of 8:00, or means that a job position can be filled completely remotely, there are many perks involved and they’re all benefiting both employees and their employers, especially since it’s so easy to create flexible work schedules with new software and apps.
+While great for the workforce, these benefits are beginning to have ripple effects that will be felt for generations to come. … [Read more...] about How Flex Working Schedules Are Benefiting the World

 A wise man named Robert Frost once said, “By working faithfully eight hours a day, you may eventually get to be a boss and work 12 hours a day.”
 While many aspirations can lead to dreams of management, being a manager isn’t only about stuffing your pockets with larger paychecks and swimming in coworker respect. … [Read more...] about 5 Reasons Why You Shouldn’t Become a Manager